Listing Your Products with Reverb

 Go to Inventory > Products (or use the Search Anything area at the top) and search for the first product you want to list on Reverb.
 Click to open that product in its Edit view.
 If you do not yet see your Reverb tab, click here to learn how to set up your integration: Integrating With Reverb.

 Make sure the Product Title is complete (for better search results overall but especially on Reverb).
+The Available options should include Website.
 You will want to enter Make and Model information, as well as the Year of the product, if relevant.
-Your product will continue to work in our Point of Sale and Website as it has, so your Department and Category on the Details tab need to be whatever is appropriate for Music Shop 360.
-On your Reverb tab (see below) you will be able to select the Reverb category in which your item will be listed, and that will operate independently of what you show for a Category here.
-The other settings on this tab, such as Show Price on Website and Show Add to Cart button, etc., will NOT affect how your product is listed on Reverb.
+Other settings on the Website Settings tab, such as Show Price on Website and Show Add to Cart Button, etc., will NOT affect how your product is listed on Reverb.

 On the Reverb tab, you can set the following options however you need:

-• Status - You can Publish or Unpublish your Reverb listing here.
+2. Status - You can Publish or Unpublish your Reverb listing here.
 If the product is published and the listing is Active, it will display Live.

-• Categories - This drop list shows all of the Reverb Categories.
+3. Categories - This drop list shows all of the Reverb Categories.
 Choose the main category for this product (e.g. Electric Guitars).
 Some categories will prompt you for a Secondary Category, so choose appropriately.

-• Apply Shipping Profile - Your Reverb Shipping Profiles will be listed here, and you can apply the appropriate one to your product using the drop-list.
+6. Shipping Profile - Your Reverb Shipping Profiles will be listed here, and you can apply the appropriate one to your product using the drop-list.

-• Required to Publish - The system will tell you if the product needs anything more in order to be successfully listed on Reverb.
+Required to Publish - The system will tell you if the product needs anything more in order to be successfully listed on Reverb.
 In this case, the product will need inventory serial numbers added.

 Once it is live, you will see your listing in your Reverb account, and it will also be publicly listed in their categories.
 It will look something like this: